 The UCT Prague provides the possibility of accommodation at the Residence Halls of UCT Prague during the first 3 months of your stay.
 The halls are located on the outskirts of Prague, about 40 minutes away from the university campus by public transport.
 Although you will not get the comfort of your own place, it is the cheapest and the easiest option for you before you start searching for a private flat.
-To book a room, please contact your UCT coordinator.
+To book a room, please contact your Mobility Coordinator.

 The options they offer are: SINGLE studio, DOUBLE studio and SHARE studio.

 There is one basic rule: the further away from the center you are, the cheaper rent you pay.

 There are several ways to look for a flat.
 You can use services of a real estate agency (with a fee), or rent a flat directly from the owner.

 When you see an interesting offer, do not wait and arrange a visit as soon as possible.
 The best offers are usually gone within 3 days.

 - Real estate agency: If you choose a real estate agency, be aware that you will have to pay a fee for using their services which is usually an additional monthly rent.
 This fee is not refundable.

 The advantage for a non-Czech speaking person is that the agency takes care of all legal services and paperwork.
 Using their services prevents you from signing a contract with false statements and misrepresentations.

 - Private advertising: You can rent a flat directy from the owner.
 Usually, you are asked to pay one extra month of rent as a deposit (which is refundable after the end of your contract).